carlosrojasquiroz/EUIcodes/QuantEcon/Homework2/KrusellSmith/README.md

 \beta_0=[\log(\bar{K}),0,\log(\bar{K}),0]
 $$

 On the other hand, I calibrate $\chi=0.3$ (updating parameter for the coefficients $\beta$ in the ALM), as in MMV.
-It is important to highlight that I also took as references lectures notes from Makoto Nakajima, Toshihiko Mukoyama and Johannes Wieland, as well as files and documentation of the "JEDC comparison project" from Wouter J. den Haan's website.
+It is important to highlight that I also took as references lectures notes from Makoto Nakajima, Toshihiko Mukoyama (see folder PDFs) and Johannes Wieland, as well as files and documentation of the "JEDC comparison project" from [Wouter J. den Haan's website]([https://link-url-here.org](http://www.wouterdenhaan.com/datasuite.htm)), codes in Julia from [Mark Ponder](https://mark-ponder.com/tutorials/heterogeneous-agents-with-aggregate-risk-krusell-smith/) and [Shunsuke Hori (QuantEcon)](https://notes.quantecon.org/submission/5bb58d1e11611400157fdc8d).

 ## Matrix of transition probabilities